-• Example value: java.sql.SQLRecoverableException,java.lang.RuntimeException+:.\T.1\,2T.\ refreshTimeInCaseOfConcurrentRememberMeRequests rememberMeLifetimeInMinutes request.scope.transaction
+• Example value: java.sql.SQLRecoverableException,java.lang.RuntimeException+:.T.1\,2T.

+refreshTimeInCaseOfConcurrentRememberMeRequests

 • Description: It sets the refresh time (in seconds) after which page will be reloaded in case of concurrent remember me requests.
 This feature prevents one user from occupying many licenses.
 Please increase that time if sessions are still occupying.